felangel/bloc/docs/flutterweathertutorial.md

     - assets/
 ```

-We will be working in the `weather` features app, in our main project library.
+We will be working in the main flutter application within the `weather` feature (directory).

 ```
 flutter_weather